 Over the decades, the Hospital’s staff has grown from a handful of dedicated doctors and nurses to a team of hundreds, providing a spectrum of healthcare services to people in Windsor and in many surrounding Vermont communities, as well as nearby communities in New Hampshire.
 While the early Windsor Hospital relied on four mainstay doctors, the current medical staff includes dozens of providers, many of whom provide specialty services.
 Its regional scope includes membership in the New England Alliance for Health, a three-state network of hospitals and healthcare organizations.
 Since 2007, the Hospital has operated Ottauquechee Health Center in Woodstock, Vermont, providing outpatient primary and specialty care to Woodstock-area residents and visitors.

 In 2014, Mt.
-Ascutney Hospital and Health Center became an affiliate of Dartmouth-Hitchcock Health, a relationship designed to help both organizations coordinate resources, create a more seamless experience for patients, and to ensure that Mt.
+Ascutney Hospital and Health Center became a member of Dartmouth Health, a relationship designed to help both organizations coordinate resources, create a more seamless experience for patients, and to ensure that Mt.
 Ascutney Hospital and Health Center can continue to serve the local community sustainably for many years to come.

 Part of serving the community is recognizing that the Hospital’s mission, “to improve the lives of those we serve”, reaches well beyond the Hospital campus.
 Today, the Hospital includes the Ottauquechee Health Center, the Historic Homes of Runnemede senior housing, and Mt.
 Ascutney Hospital and Health Center Ophthalmology.
 It also supports the Windsor Connection Resource Center, and the Mt.
 Ascutney Prevention Partnership.
 It has taken the lead in community education programs and sponsored the Windsor Community Health Initiative—work that earned it the American Hospital Association’s prestigious Foster G. McGaw Prize for Excellence in Community Service in 2011.